Deploying Cloudera in multiple AWS availability zones

 When an entire availability zone fails, HBase automatically rebalances regions among the remaining instances in the cluster to maintain availability.
 The write-ahead log (WAL), which is replicated across the three availability zones is automatically replayed by the newly assigned region servers in other availability zones to ensure writes to the database are not lost.

-When using the multi availability zone feature, CDP ensures that Kafka replicates partitions across brokers in different availability zones.
+When using the multi availability zone feature, Cloudera ensures that Kafka replicates partitions across brokers in different availability zones.
 During an availability zone failure this ensures that no data is lost and applications can continue to access the data they need.
-Cruise Control, which is deployed alongside every Kafka cluster in CDP Public Cloud, detects that topics need to be rebalanced to the remaining brokers.
+Cruise Control, which is deployed alongside every Kafka cluster in Cloudera Public Cloud, detects that topics need to be rebalanced to the remaining brokers.
 Once the availability zone is back online, you can repair your Kafka cluster, restoring the initial broker distribution across availability zones.
 Afterwards Cruise Control kicks in and ensures that all topic partitions are balanced across the cluster.

 Limitations